 Elena joined Watsi on August 9th, 2018.
 Three years ago, Elena joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Elena's most recent donation traveled 7,800 miles to support Sarafina, a small-scale farmer from Uganda, for a hysterectomy.
+Elena's most recent donation traveled 7,400 miles to support Votey, a mother from Cambodia, to fund fracture repair surgery following an accident.

 Elena has funded healthcare for 51 patients in 10 countries.